JuliaActors/Actors.jl/docs/src/actors.md

 ## [A `Dict` Server](@id dict-server)

-This example shows how to implement a `Dict`-server actor that can be used in multi-threaded and distributed Julia code:
+This example shows how to implement a `Dict`-server actor that can be used in multi-threaded and distributed Julia code.

+1. We implement `DictSrv` as a function object containing a link to an actor.
+2. `DictSrv` gets an indexing interface.
+3. The actor behavior `ds` takes a `Dict` variable as acquaintance and executes the communicated function `f` and `args...` on it.
+If called without arguments it returns a copy of its `Dict` variable.

 ```julia
 # examples/mydict.jl